 In addition, Dr. Windsor is interested in the scholarship of teaching and learning.
-Dr. Windsor is an editor of a book called Sex Matters: The Sexuality and Society Reader; Dr. Windsor and co-editors are currently working on its 4th edition.
+Dr. Windsor is an editor of a book called Sex Matters: The Sexuality and Society Reader.
+Dr. Windsor and the co-editors are currently working on the book's fourth edition.
 Dr. Windsor also published a co-authored article in Teaching Sociology called “Teaching Transgender.”

 Currently, Dr. Windsor is acclimating to Salem’s student community.
 Dr. Windsor has had great conversations with individual students after class, in the office, and around the campus and is starting to mentor students who are interested in applying to graduate school.
 The campus organization Open Up selected Dr. Windsor to be their faculty co-sponsor.
 All of these experiences have confirmed that Salem students are an exceptionally talented group of people.